 Endocrinology nurse practitioners earn a national average of approximately $110,000–$145,000 per year, with geography and work setting driving most of the variation.
 The ZipRecruiter national average for endocrinology NPs as of early 2026 is $130,295, with a 25th–75th percentile range of $108,000–$150,000 and top earners (90th percentile) reaching $180,000 annually.
-The BLS all-NP median for May 2024 was $129,210 (SOC 29-1171); endocrinology NPs sit broadly in line with that baseline, pulled slightly below it by the specialty’s predominantly outpatient-only nature — no shift differentials, no on-call pay, and no hospital-based premium apply in most endocrinology NP roles.
+The BLS all-NP median for May 2025 was $132,300 (SOC 29-1171); endocrinology NPs sit modestly below that baseline, pulled down by the specialty’s predominantly outpatient-only nature – shift differentials, on-call pay, and hospital-based premiums rarely apply in endocrinology NP roles.

 What most salary guides miss: the CDCES credential (Certified Diabetes Care and Education Specialist) creates a measurable salary premium in diabetes-focused endocrinology NP roles, and telehealth endocrinology offers compensation comparable to in-person clinic work with significantly less scheduling burden.
 Those two levers – credential and setting – matter more to long-term earnings trajectory than years of experience alone.